We hugged and sat down. Sipping coffee she tells me that she can’t understand how our nation elected this guy.

 - trying to pretend white dominance doesn’t exist; or

 - congregating in the shallow end sipping a cold drink and ignoring the deep end as if half bodies in the water was enough.

 I spent the first 30 years of my life in those spaces.
-I will be 60 before I’ve spent as many years swimming in the deep end of white domination as I spent ignoring its existence.
-While I still don’t feel comfortable, what has changed for me is the ability to navigate the deep.
+I will be 60 before I’ve spent as many years intentionally swimming in the deep end of white domination – learning it’s shape and helping others do the same.